Paris in the interwar period: Music and dance

-Prominent composers working in Paris between the wars were Maurice Ravel, Eric Satie, Francis Poulenc, and Igor Stravinsky.
+Prominent composers working in Paris between the wars were Maurice Ravel, Erik Satie, Francis Poulenc, and Igor Stravinsky.
 Ravel was born in 1875.
 One of his later works, Boléro, written in 1928, became his most famous and most-often performed.
 It was written on a commission from the Russian dancer Ida Rubinstein, who had been a member of the Ballets Russes before starting her own company.
-The composition was a sensational success when it was premiered at the Paris Opéra on November 22, 1928, with choreography by Bronislava Nijinska and designs by Alexandre Benois.
+The composition was a sensational success when it was premiered at the Paris Opéra on 22 November 1928, with choreography by Bronislava Nijinska and designs by Alexandre Benois.
 Satie (1866–1925) was in poor health, due largely to a long life of excessive drinking.
 Nonetheless, he established connections with the Dadaist movement, and wrote the music for two ballets shortly before his death.

 Igor Stravinsky (1888–1971) first achieved fame in Paris just before World War I with his revolutionary compositions for the Ballets Russes.
 In 1920, he returned for a production of a new ballet, Pulcinella, with sets designed by Pablo Picasso.
 He, his wife and daughter were invited by designer Coco Chanel to stay in her new house in the Paris suburb of Garches.
 Struggling for money, he obtained a contract with the Paris piano company Pleyel et Cie to re-arrange his music for their popular player pianos.
 In February 1921, he met the Russian dancer Vera de Bosset and began a long affair with her, both in Paris and on tours around Europe.
-He became a French citizen in 1931 and moved into a house on the rue de Faubourg-Saint-Honoré.
+He became a French citizen in 1931 and moved into a house on the rue du Faubourg-Saint-Honoré.
 It was a very unhappy period for him; both his daughter and wife died of tuberculosis.
-In 1939, as the war approached, he left Paris for the United States, he married Vera in 1940, and they settled in Los Angeles.
+In 1939, as the war approached, he left Paris for the United States.
+He married Vera in 1940, and they settled in Los Angeles.